Profitwise News and Views

 Historical Perspectives on the Community Reinvestment Act of 1977

 This final 2013 edition of Profitwise News and Views provides a summary and some of the key takeaways from the CDPS department’s Healthy Communities Regional Summit, organized with partners from both the public health and community development fields, including our partners, the Illinois Public Health Institute, the Adler School of Professional Psychology, Access Community Health Network, IFF, The Chicago Community Trust, LISC Chicago, and others.
 Helping to mark the Fed’s 100-year anniversary, we also take a historical look at the Community Reinvestment Act, and legislation dating back to the New Deal that contributed to the practice of redlining.
-Download the current issue.
+Download this issue.

 Community Colleges and Industry: How Partnerships Address the Skills Gap

 In this edition of ProfitWise News and Views we document two events held at the Chicago Fed this year: the annual Neighborhood Housing Services of Chicago community banks forum, and the National Disabilities Institute Asset Development Summit.
 Our feature article, by Senior Research Analyst Emily Engel, explores the roles of community colleges across the Seventh District in addressing worker skill gaps.
 Findings of the Fed’s Industrial Cities Initiative (ICI), a variety of academic studies, and surveys of manufacturers and other industrial employers have all indicated a skills gap among workers, particularly those with less education than a bachelor’s degree.
 An updated ICI report, further exploring this topic in 10 midwestern cities, will be released this quarter.
-Download the current issue.
+Download this issue.